josephmate/JavaMemoryLeakCookbook/01-get-heap-dump.md

 ```
 </details>

-Unfortunately, jcmd is not found in jdk 8, 9, 11, 12
+Unfortunately, jcmd is not found in jdk 8, 9, 11, 12 which make sense because
+[OpenJ9's Implement jcmd task](https://github.com/eclipse/openj9/issues/5164) says they placed jcmd only in in Release 0.16 JDK 13.
+As a result, for 8,9,11, and 12 I don't have a way getting the heap dump from an already running JVM.
 <details>
 <summary>Click to see JDK8 not having jcmd</summary>